U.S. safety agency probes 10 Tesla crash deaths since 2016

-WASHINGTON, June 17 (Reuters) - U.S. auto safety regulators said on Thursday they have opened 30 investigations into Tesla (TSLA.O) crashes involving 10 deaths since 2016 where advanced driver assistance systems were suspected of use.
+WASHINGTON (Reuters) -U.S. auto safety regulators said on Thursday they have opened 30 investigations into Tesla crashes involving 10 deaths since 2016 where advanced driver assistance systems were suspected of use.

 The National Highway Traffic Safety Administration (NHTSA) released a list offering details about crashes under review by its Special Crash Investigations programs.